ProtoconNet/protocon-general-doc/docs/run/run.rst

 node run
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-| When the node is run, the blockchain’s storage status and consensus participation status are changed to *SYNC*, *JOIN*, and *CONSENSUS* modes, and block creation starts.
+| When the node starts to run, the blockchain's storage status and consensus participation status are changed to *SYNC*, *JOIN*, and *CONSENSUS* modes, and block creation starts.

 .. code-block:: shell